 RDA VP17 Theme: Opening data for global challenges

-In his presentation, Holger will share describe how CS3MESH4EOSC intends to deploy technology solutions (such as Describo) to help institutions which are keen on improving their data FAIRness and be better prepared for open science.
-By deploying these technologies in a radically democratised way, will increase its availability to researchers.
-The main benefit is to reduce the nudge researchers towards good data management practicies, instead of relying on central IT and the Libraries to be the data custodians of last resort.
+In his presentation, Holger will share describe how CS3MESH4EOSC intends to deploy technology solutions (such as Describo) to help institutions that are keen on improving their data FAIRness and be better prepared for open science.
+By deploying these technologies in a radically democratised way, will increase their availability to researchers.
+The main benefit is to reduce the nudge researchers towards good data management practices, instead of relying on central IT and the Libraries to be the data custodians of last resort.

 The audience is anyone wanting to know more about what research institutions can do to help their researchers prepare their data better for interchange and openness at the institutional level.